hyf0/vite-plugin-jsx-inject/README.md

-A workaround for vite.config.js#esbuild.jsxInject option, which is going to deprecated in the future.
+A workaround for vite.config.js#esbuild.jsxInject option, which is going to be deprecated in the future.

 ```js
 // vite.config.js